 Accountability and Responsibility

-The director and personnel of the Department of Internal Audit, in the discharge of their duties, shall be accountable to the Audit Committee and management to:
+The associate vice president and personnel of the Department of Internal Audit, in the discharge of their duties, shall be accountable to the Audit Committee and management to:

 - keep the Audit Committee informed of the Department of Internal Audit's policies, procedures and practices for conducting audits, investigations and consulting activity, as well as emerging trends and successful practices in internal auditing